tobias-weiss-ai-xr/opendesk-edu/docs/legacy/FEEDBACK-EVAL.md

 ---

-### Heavy Customization for HRZ (University Computing Center) Deployment
+### Heavy Customization for Kubernetes (University Computing Center) Deployment

-The opendesk repository has been extensively customized for HRZ (Hochschulrechenzentrum - University Computing Center at Philipps University Marburg).
+The opendesk repository has been extensively customized for Kubernetes (Hochschulrechenzentrum - University Computing Center at Philipps University OpenDesk).
 All customizations are tracked in the current `merge_1112_upstream` branch and are **not** present in other branches.

 #### Customization Timeline (26 Commits)

-**2025-08-05 to 2025-08-28**: Initial HRZ Environment Setup (10 commits)
+**2025-08-05 to 2025-08-28**: Initial Kubernetes Environment Setup (10 commits)
 - Chart path configuration
 - Component enablement
 - CI disabling